lukesdm/geoportfolio/surface-runoff/index.md

 There doesn't seem to be a tool in QGIS explictly designed for this, but it can be achieved with an unconventional use of the [*Overland flow distance to channel network*][SAGA_OverlandFlow] operation.
 This expects a channel network raster layer to be fed into it.
 Instead, create a single pixel raster of the pour point, and use that in its place.

 ### Topo-flow Model
-The QGIS ModelBuilder was used to develop a repeatable workflow of calculating the flow model, named 'Topo-flow'.
+The QGIS ModelBuilder was used to develop a repeatable workflow for calculating the flow model, named 'Topo-flow'.

 [![Topo-flow model](assets/topo-flow-screen.jpg)](assets/topo-flow-export.pdf)
 📷 *A screenshot of the model.
 The model is saved in the [QGIS project](#QGIS-project).*